titu1994/keras-one-cycle/README.md

 </centre>

 It is best to search a range of regularization strength between 1e-3 to 1e-7 first, and then fine-search the region that provided the best overall plot.

+See the notes in the `Finding the optimal weight decay` section on how to interpret the plot.

 ## Training with `OneCycleLR`
 Once we find the maximum learning rate, we can then move onto using the `OneCycleLR` callback with SGD to train our model.